-Up to 25% of the assets of the UCITS fund may be invested in assets that have not been assessed by the ESG database or for which ESG data coverage is not complete.
-Within this quota, investments of up to 20% of the UCITS fund's assets in assets for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.

-This tolerance does not apply to the Norm Assessment, i.e., companies must follow good governance practices.
+Up to 49% of the master fund's assets can be invested in all permissible assets for which either the ESG assessment methodology is not applied or for which ESG data coverage is not complete.
+Within this quota, up to 20% of the master fund's assets in investments for which there is not complete data coverage with respect to the ESG assessment categories and exclusions is tolerated.
+This tolerance does not apply to the assessment of good governance practices (by means of the Norm Assessment).